Graph Isomorphism: Mixed-Integer Convex Optimization from First-Order Methods: Computational experiments

 The methods described in Section~\ref{sec:solution-approaches} are implemented in \texttt{Julia} v1.10.3.
 We use \textsc{SCIP} 9.2.4 \cite{bestuzheva2023enabling,BolusaniEtal2024OO} as the MIP solver through its \textsc{MathOptInterface.jl} wrapper.
 The integer Frank--Wolfe algorithms rely on \textsc{Boscia.jl} v0.2.3~\cite{hendrych2023convex} and \textsc{FrankWolfe.jl} v0.6.1~\cite{besanccon2022frankwolfe,besanccon2025improved}.
 The linear assignment oracle uses \textsc{Hungarian.jl} v0.7.
 All experiments are conducted on a 32-core node (Intel(R) Xeon(R) Gold 6338, 2.00GHz, 1024GB RAM).
 We utilize the \emph{secant} line search in FW variants, which amounts to exact line search with a single additional gradient call on quadratic functions \cite{hendrych2025secant}.

+The families are split by symmetry in the tables where we consider families with normalized orbits of 0.0--0.3 as highly symmetric (top), 0.3-0.7 as varying degrees of symmetry (middle) and 0.7--1.0 as low symmetry (bottom).
 Table~\ref{tab:gi_results_summary} shows the performance of the selected methods on the benchmark.
-The families are split by symmetry where we consider families with normalized orbits of 0.0--0.3 as highly symmetric (top), 0.3-0.7 as varying degrees of symmetry (middle) and 0.7--1.0 as low symmetry (bottom).
-We compare four different versions of Boscia.
-The first version is Boscia without preprocessing and the depth-first-search (DFS) traverse strategy.
+Note that both penalty heuristics as well as the spectral method were always dominated by either one of the Boscia versions and/or the MIP approach, so we do not report the results in the table.
+Their performance is shown for selected graph families in later figures.
+As highlighted in the Section~\ref{sec:solution-approaches}, the spectral method potentially has to backtrack to find an isomorphism.
+Due to the nonconvexity of the penalty-based heuristics, they may converge to a local minimum.
+The first four columns of the table denote different versions of Boscia.
+The first version is Boscia without any preprocessing and the depth-first-search (DFS) traverse strategy.
 The next three utilize different preprocessing steps in Boscia: star detection, clique and star detection and the OBBT fixings.
 All of these versions use the DFS traverse strategy.
 Note that the presolving methods of \textsc{SCIP} are enabled and it calls \texttt{nauty} as part of its preprocessing.
-Both penalty heuristics as well as the spectral method were always dominated by either one of the Boscia versions and/or the MIP approach, so we do not report the results separately.
-As highlighted in the Section~\ref{sec:solution-approaches}, the spectral method potentially has to backtrack to find an isomorphism.
-Due to the nonconvexity of the penalty-based heuristics, they may converge to a local minimum.
+We also conducted additional experiments with the $\ell_1$-vector-norm formulation solved via MIP solver, which consistently underperformed the feasibility formulation proposed in the paper, thus it is not reported separately.

 Table~\ref{tab:gi_results_summary} also shows the results for \texttt{nauty} for completeness.
 Yet we highlight that we do not compare the proposed methods to \texttt{nauty} as it is specialized for GI and not an optimization method.

 High symmetry seems to have an overall positive effect.
 The reason is that the number of possible solution increases with the symmetry.
 The relative weakness of the effect is likely due to the graphs in the symmetric families being rather dense.